 A new model of care is being developed at Aberfeldy which aims to integrate care and support for older people who need care in a community hospital or care home.
 The vision is one of a community hub, integrating the community hospital and community services, primary care social work and a range of associated local health and social care services.
 The aim is to create a hub of services around the GP practice in the town by moving the community hospital to combine with a local authority care home.
-Neither the local the community hospital or care home is fully utilised and the new model will improve continuity of care along side better use of facilities within the community.
+The local the community hospital and the care home were not is fully utilised and the new model will improve continuity of care alongside better use of facilities within the community.
 Local people have been fully engaged in the process through "Your Community, your voice, your future".